 RELATED: 15 Tips for Half Moon Cay

-The horseshoe-shaped beach is hands-down one of my favorite spots in the Caribbean.
-The sand is soft as powder and glistens in the sun as the cerulean blue waters lap gently at the shoreline.
-You know how people say something is “pretty as a postcard?”
-I’m 99 percent sure the first person to ever utter that phrase was standing on this beach.
+The horseshoe-shaped beach is one of my favorite spots in the Caribbean.
+The sand here is powder-soft and glistens in the sun as the cerulean blue waters lap gently on the shoreline.
+The best thing is no shortage of beach chairs.

 Lunch at Half Moon Cay

 The beach-style BBQ at Half Moon Cay is pretty typical of what you’ll find on comparable islands run by the other lines.
 They have a jerk chicken option, burgers, hot dogs, sides, and toppings.
 Sure, you won’t go back to the ship hungry.

 Just remember that lunch is generally served from 11:30 a.m. to 1:30 p.m.
 Try lining up at 1:35, and you’ll probably find yourself out of luck!

 - Jerked chicken

 - Medley of mixed greens

 - Roasted broccoli salad